Banksia Park Puppies

 10.00am – Breakfast for the Girls

 By now it’s 10.00am and time to feed the girls who are not pregnant in the live-in yards.
-Depending on the day, they may be having anything from fresh chicken, red meat and beef bones to Pedigree Pal Dry Food.
-While the girls are being fed, their water is freshened and their bedding inspected and replaced as necessary.
+Depending on the day, they may be having anything from fresh chicken, red meat and beef bones with Hills Science Diet.
+While the girls are being fed, their water bowls are scrubbed out and refilled, and their bedding inspected and replaced as necessary.

 To find out how often the girls can give birth, as well as how big the resting yards are, please visit the FAQ section.